rorygleeson/aws-transcribe-iotcore/esp32-device-code/README.md

 Use this JSON for the policy and update REGION and ACCOUNT_ID with your region (example = ap-southeast-2) and your account ID (example = 501XXXXXX449).
 Paste this JSON into the policy.
+Ensure the thing name (ESP32-00001) is correct and reflects the name of the thing you created.
+For more information on securing devices, see AWS IoT Policies.

 ```json
 {
   "Version": "2012-10-17",